Generalization analysis with deep ReLU networks for metric and similarity learning: Generalization analysis with deep ReLU networks

 Now, we can obtain an excess generalization error bound by combining the approximation error bound (Theorem~\ref{approximation_error}) and the estimation error bound (Theorem~\ref{thm:estimationerror}).
-Then, the optimal excess generalization error rate is established by carefully trading off the estimation error and the approximation error.
+An explicit excess generalization error rate can be further established by carefully trading off the estimation error and the approximation error.